exercism/jq/exercises/concept/regular-chatbot/.docs/instructions.md

 ## Remove Encrypted Emojis

 The Chatbot has a difficult time understanding how humans use emojis to express their emotions.
-When the chatbot receives user messages, each emoji is represented as the string "emoji" followed by an _id number_.
+When the Chatbot receives user messages, each emoji is represented as the string "emoji" followed by an _id number_.

 Implement the `remove_emoji` method which takes a string and removes all the emoji throughout the message.